ahsanatiq05/AI-ABP-Waveform-Prediction/README.md

 ---
 ## 📉 Limitaions
-The neural network is trained on very limited GPU where the hyperparameter tuning was not aplicable.
+The neural network is trained on very limited GPU where the hyperparameter tuning was not applicable.

 ---
 ## 🏆 Final Results Table